johnshiver/plankton/README.md

 - allow schedulers to run on a schedule : P think a cron type input scheduler := NewScheduler(task_dag, "* * * * *", record_results=True)
 - recreate entire DAGs from metadata.
 Currently only single tasks can be re-created.
+- The tools needed to re-create the DAG exist in the metadata, BUT an outstanding issue is whether or not the task GetHash algorithm doesnt have collisions.
+If there are collisions such that two tasks with different parameters have the same hash, then the DAG cannot be effectively recreated.